thwonghenry/payment-handling/README.md

 heroku open
 ```

-Set the enviornments variable located in .env.sample in Heroku Dashboard
+Set the enviornments variable defined in `.env.sample` in Heroku Dashboard

+## Misc issues

+- For Paypal sandbox environment, only few testing card can pass the validation.
+Please use the testing card provided in Personal account.
+Otherwise Paypal will most likely return 500 - 503 response error when doing transactions.